kartikeyaa-k/stream-feed-unofficial/README.md

 ```

-Directly access usecase to build your own solution
+Directly access usecase to build your own solution for state management

 ```dart
   /// Steam Feed Unofficial package exposes all its usecases